larsskaret/DataTalksClub_Data-Engineering/homework_week2/README.md

 2. Activate conda `zoom` environment that I used when following prefect videos. `conda activate zoom`.
 It was created with `conda create -n zoom python=3.9`

-3. In a separate terminal, activate conda `zoom` environment that I used when following prefect videos: `conda activate zoom`.
-The start the Prefect Orion server: `prefect orion start`.
+3. In a separate terminal, activate conda `zoom` environment Then start the Prefect Orion server: `prefect orion start`.
+(Assuming prefect is installed `pip install -U prefect`)

 4. Create GCP credential block, copy paste the content of json key which has been made earlier in the Google Cloud UI.
 Name it `ny-rides-gcpcred-bucket`

 5. Create GCS bucket block that points to my ny rides bucket.
 Name it `ny-rides-bucket-block`.
 Point GCP Credentials to `ny-rides-gcpcred-bucket`.

+---

 Note: as the questions don't build on each other, I have named the files associated with each question with a corresponding number.
+I have also decided to use the hard coded paramaeters

-Note 2: I have listed the steps I have taken to find the answer.
+Note 2: I have listed the steps I have taken to find the answers.
 They are neither exhaustive nor consistent (in their level of detail).

+---

 ## Question 1.
 Load January 2020 data